Julius Timoleon Ducatel: Geological exploration

 In 1843 he made a geological exploration of the upper Mississippi in connection with an expedition sent to that region, and in 1846 visited the Lake Superior district for persons interested in the industrial development of that country.
 He delivered an interesting series of lectures on his return, giving an account of his experiences.

 Membership of scientific organisations, publications

-Prof. Ducatel was a member of scientific societies at home and abroad, and regularly contributed scientific articles to the Baltimore Times and the American Farmer.
+Ducatel was a member of scientific societies at home and abroad, and regularly contributed scientific articles to the Baltimore Times and the American Farmer.
 His principal work was a Manual of Toxicology (Baltimore, 1848).